Giacomo Guido Ottonello

 Giacomo Guido Ottonello (born 29 August 1946) is an Italian prelate of the Catholic Church who has spent his career in the diplomatic service of the Holy See.
 He was Apostolic Nuncio to Slovakia from 2017 to 2021 and Nuncio to Ecuador from 2005 to 2017.

 Biography

 Giacomo Guido Ottonello was born in Masone, in the Province of Genoa, on 29 August 1946.
 He was ordained a priest of the Diocese of Acqui on 29 June 1961.
 On 25 March 1980 he entered the diplomatic service of the Holy See, working in Pakistan, El Salvador, Lebanon, France, Spain and Poland.

 He earned a licentiate in canon law and then studied at the Pontifical Ecclesiastical Academy.
 He earned a doctorate in theology at the Pontifical Lateran University.

+Diplomatic career

 On 29 November 1999, Pope John Paul II appointed him apostolic nuncio to Panama and titular archbishop of Sasabe.